 Symptoms of Lung Disease

 Anyone who uses e-cigarettes should be aware of the signs of lung disease.
 Many people commonly put off going to the doctor when they have a simple cough.
 Although, it can actually be the first indicator that something is wrong.
 If you have any of the following symptoms for more than a few days, visit your healthcare provider as soon as possible.

 - A cough that lasts more than a month

 - Coughing up blood

 - Unexplained chest pain

 Lung problems are just one side effect of using vaping products.
 Some individuals have also reported burn injuries from e-cigarettes that exploded.
-These happen as a result of overheating, which has been connected with manufacturer defects or malfunctions.
+These happen as a result of overheating, which has been a visible connection with manufacturer defects or malfunctions.
 To reduce your risk of burns, you should:

 - Avoid overcharging the battery.

-- Never use a vaporizer that has been punctured.
+- Never use a vaporizer that has a puncture.

 - Store the device away from extreme temperatures.